nikolailevshakov/scenario-examples-courses/Docker/environment-variables/step1/text.md

-Create Dockerfile with `nginx:alpine` image and environment variable `key1=value1`.
+Create a Dockerfile using the nginx:alpine image and define an environment variable key1=value1.

 Build the image and tag it as `sample-image`.

-Create a container named `sample-app`.
+Instantiate a container named `sample-app`.

-Check if environment variable `key1=value1` exists inside the container.
+Confirm the presence of the environment variable key1=value1 within the container.

 <br>